List of University of Richmond fraternities and sororities

 At the University of Richmond, there are many fraternities and sororities of varying social, academic, honor, and service natures.
 Currently, there are eight recognized social fraternities and eight social sororities, along with a number of non-social fraternities and sororities.
 The fraternity system began in 1870 when Kappa Alpha was organized at Richmond College and has continued to the present day.
 Sororities at the University of Richmond arrived in 1987.
+Sigma Phi Epsilon started at Richmond College in 1901 and grew to become a North American fraternity.

+Following is a list of University of Richmond fraternities and sororities.

+Academic, honor, and service fraternities and sororities

 Social fraternities

+Following are the social fraternities that have formed at the University of Richmond.
+Active organizations are indicated in bold; inactive sororities are in italics.